Data Strategy

 Peter Depypere, Data Strategist

-A Data Strategy is a vision and an action plan, describing how you want to achieve your business goals through data.
+A Data Strategy is a vision and an action plan that describes how you want to achieve your business goals through data.

-• It's a Strategy and as such, shared and embraced across your entire organization.
+• It's a Strategy that is shared and embraced across your entire organization.
 The strategy defines the 'how to' and the difficult choices an organization has made to (not) do something.

 • He/she has experience and has accumulated business maturity to guide you through your strategic reflections.

-• He/she has knowledge of Data and Analytics.
+• He/she knows Data and Analytics.
 Although he/she isn't a hardcore technical expert, a data strategist knows what is possible and how it should be delivered.

 • He/she is hands-on in delivering change.
-The data strategist goes beyond the analysis in order to support you in explaining and implementing change within your organization.
+The data strategist goes beyond the analysis to support you in explaining and implementing change within your organization.

-• He/she helps to build awareness and educate teams within your organization.
-A data strategist helps to communicate the strategy and motivates everyone to achieve the goals.
+• A data strategist helps to build awareness and educate teams within your organization.
+He/she also helps to communicate the strategy and motivate everyone to achieve the goals.

 Our data strategists help organizations build and grow a data-driven business.
 We give your overall business strategy a concrete data strategy and help guide in turning data into value.